arnewohletz/AllMyNotes/source/tutorial/windows/wimage.rst

     .. hint::

-        Subsequent backups are a lot faster, depending on the amount of changes since the last backup.
+        Subsequent backups are a lot faster, depending on the amount of changes after the last backup.

 Restore from backup
 ```````````````````
+Follow these steps to restore the hard disk from the backup might be necessary in case of

-In case of a hard disk defect, a serious error in your Windows installation (for example
+    * a hard disk defect,
+    * a serious error in your Windows installation (for example
-due to updates or some other erroneous actions) or simply transferring the present
+      due to updates or some other erroneous actions)
-state to a new hard disk, follow these steps.
+    * transferring the present state to a new hard disk

 #.
 Boot your PC from the external USB storage device (how to do so depends on the
    hardware provider's BIOS.
 Also, you might have to disable secure boot to enable
    booting from external devices).
 #.
-Once the Windows setup initialized, select your preferred keyboard layout and
+After the Windows setup has been initialized, select your preferred keyboard layout
-   location.
+   and location.
 #.
 Next up, select :guilabel:`Install now`.
 #.
 After the setup has started (might take a minute to complete), accept the license
    terms and select :guilabel:`Next`.
 #.
 As installation type, select *Customized:...*.
 #.
 Choose the location, where the backup shall be installed to.
 Select a partition
    on the internal hard disk of sufficient size for example the one containing the
-   existing Windows system drive ``C:\`` (the **CT-BOOT** and
+   existing Windows system drive ``C:\`` (the ``CT-BOOT`` and
-   **CT-IMAGE** partitions should also be listed, but are not to be used).
+   ``CT-IMAGE`` partitions should also be listed, but are not to be used).
 Partitions
    may need be formatted to an adequate format first (recommended: FAT32).

     .. warning::

-        If the a partition already containing a Windows installation is selected,
+        If a partition which already contains a Windows installation is selected,
-        that content will be saved to sub-directory named ``Windows.old``, from where
+        that content is saved to sub-directory named ``Windows.old``.
+From there
         you may access previous files.
-The backup will be saved next to it.
+The backup is saved next to it.
 Beware,
         that this may double the required size of that partition.
 If old files
-        are not needed or if the partition was occupying more than 50 % of the
+        are not needed or the partition was has less than 50 % of free space, better
-        available hard disk space, better format the drive first.
+        format the drive first.

 #.
 Choose :guilabel:`Next` and wait until the installation is complete.
 #.
 Restart the PC (in case, external disks are prioritized by default, detach